 Yes, but you’ll find that most alternatives will have more components and will take you longer to set up.
 For example, this product made of Acacia wood comes in 12” x 12” panels that are secured in place by using Polypropylene carbonate (PPC) framework forms that allow you to snap them in place piece by piece.

-- We offer more than anyone else, for less!
-Attractive gift box with 10 tiles of 12 x 12 inch.
-Hard...
+- We offer more than any other wood flooring tiles, for less!
+Attractive gift box with 10 tiles of 12...